thecraftman/vagrant-commands/README.md

 **- Vagrant halt**

 This command halts the virtual machine.
-All the wor done on it is saved and the machine is turned off.
+All the work done on it is saved and the machine is turned off.
 This acts more as `"turning the power off"`.
 It’s much slower to stop and start your virtual machine using this command, but it does free up all of your RAM once the machine has been stopped.